-Having configured Engines, you can start creating the schedule for capturing materials.
-Recordings can be assigned on the "Planner" tab:
+Having configured engines, you can start creating the schedule for capturing materials.
+Recordings can be assigned in the "Planner" tab:

-The "Planner" tab displays all the configured Engines and Engine groups as well as a time scale.
+The "Planner" tab displays all configured engines and engine groups as well as a time scale.

 For quick navigation between adjacent dates, use the arrow buttons.
 To go to today’s date, use the "today" link.
 The "Go to today" command is also available from the empty cell context menu.

 The non-business hours are highlighted in gray in the table view.
 To show only business hours, press the "Show business hours…" button.
 To get back to the full time scale, use the "Show 24 hours…" button.
 The same commands are available from the empty cell context menu.

 The schedule can be displayed in day, week, or month scale.
 Select the corresponding setting in top-right corner of the table view:

 Use the "Show" drop-down list to choose which engine or engine group will be shown in the main calendar.
 With the "All Engines" option selected, the calendar will show all the available engines; similarly, selecting the "All Engines Groups" will display all the available engine groups:

 To increase/decrease the scale spacing, use the and buttons correspondingly.